SirionRazzer/blog/source/_posts/Comparison-of-Android-app-stores-in-2020.md

 EMM is used often with work profiles.
 Enterprises have control over all data and security policies within the work profile.
 Outside the work profile, the device remains suitable for personal use—ideal for BYOD deployments.

 # Conclusion
-Hopefuly I helped you to get orientated in the Android app distribution options.
+Hopefuly I helped you to get orientated in Android app distribution options.
 I have tried to cover all options I am aware of.
 If you wish to point out another method you are welcome to discuss below :) .